cryptomius/tradingview-top-100/README.md

 ## TradingView top 100 cryptocurrencies watchlist creator
-This [script](https://raw.githubusercontent.com/cryptomius/tradingview-top-100/master/tradingview-top-100.js) automatically extracts the top 100 cryptocurrency symbols traded against USD or BTC.
+This [script](https://raw.githubusercontent.com/cryptomius/tradingview-top-100/master/tradingview-top-100.js) automatically extracts the top 100 cryptocurrency symbols traded against USD, BTC, ETH, or other pairings.
 You can then import this as a watchlist into TradingView.com.

 Setup: